cgillinger/Skysplitter-desktop/Readme.md

 - Maintain thread continuity
 - Automatic post numbering (e.g., 1/5, 2/5, etc.)
 - Character count visualization
-- Link detection and management
+- Link detection and management with embedding support
 - Dark mode support
 - Portable application - no installation required
+- Improved UI with clearer user identification and a refreshed icon

 ## Quick Start

 ### Option 1: Using Pre-built Executable
-1. Download `Skysplitter-1.0.1.exe` from the `releases` folder
+1. Download `Skysplitter-1.0.2.exe` from the `releases` folder
 2. Double-click to run the application
 3. No installation needed!